Roman villa of Ossaia: Area 1

 The different orientation of this area underlines its functional distinction from the rest of the site, as this southernmost area was the public part, built around a V-shaped portico that overlooked the via Chiana.

 Black and white mosaics of the 1st c.
 BC to 1st c.
 AD were found underneath the post Constantinian mosaics visible today from after 300 AD.
 The importance of this area in the early phase of the villa is confirmed by the terracotta relief plaques, the Campana reliefs.
 Such reliefs were usually employed in public buildings for sacred or civic functions, and also in the most prestigious private buildings.
 A group of long rooms alternated with basins and with the terracotta relief plaques to constitute the public entertainment area.

 The area 500 m to the south with a nymphaeum and a circular building with a mosaic floor, water supply and basins appears to be a sort of water park.

 Despite the fact that the area was modified over the life of the site, the original architectural and decorative features were maintained, and changed only to express the taste and fashion of the owners in the various periods.

 Area 2

 This area was built over the Etruscan sanctuary and was the private and most traditional part of the villa, based around an atrium with a peristyle and garden.
 The layout of the atrium and the monochrome mosaic around it are similar to the Villa dei Volusii at Lucus Feroniae near Rome.

 A staircase led to an upper colonnaded terrace with fountain.

-After the first century AD the large rooms of Area 2 were reduced in size, the floors covered in mortar and used for the production of bricks and tiles maybe by slaves.
+After the first century AD the large rooms of Area 2 cut up into small rooms with hearths, roof tile drains cut through earlier mosaic floors and the floors covered in mortar and used for the production of bricks and tiles maybe by slaves, as indicated by the vast quantity of cooking wares, numerous large plates of Middle Adriatic Terra Sigillata for communal eating.

 Area 3

-This area was built upon the late republican villa of 1st c.
+This area was built upon the Augustan villa of 1st c.
 BC- 1st c.
 AD.